|

 or have the misguided notion

-that they family needs them in
+that their family needs them in

 the leadership role.